Panna Naik: Poetry

 Panna's poetry depicts the feelings of a woman living in the modern city and a foreign country focusing on "Survival, Identity and Alienation".
-She also captures her relationship with men, the confusions of married life, hopes and afflictions in her poems which are considered as feminist in nature.
+She also captures her relationship with men, the confusions of married life, hopes and afflictions in her poems which are considered feminist in nature.
 She is influenced by American poet Anne Sexton whose Love Poems (1967) inspired her to write poetry.
 She draws inspiration from Indian as well as Western poetic traditions.
 Her first poetry collection was Pravesh (Admission, 1975) which drew her critical acclaim.
 Philadelphia (1981), Nisbat (1984), Arasparas (1989), Avanjavan (1991), Rang Zarukhe (2005), Cherry Blossom (2004), Ketlak Kavyo (1990) are her poetry collections.
 Videshini (2000) is a re-publication of her first five poetry collections which addresses the issues of Indian diaspora.
 Attar Akshar is her Haiku collection.
 Flamingo (2003) is her story collection.
 Her poetry is anthologised in poetry collections: Udi Gayo Hans in 1996ni Shreshth Vartao, Qutip in Gujarati Navalika Chayan (1997), Katha Nalinbhaini in Gujarati Navalika Chayan (2001), Galna Tanka in Gujarati Navalika Chayan (2002).
 Her essay is anthologised in Ab To Baat Fail Gai edited by Suresh Dalal.